Most Frequently asked DBMS Interview Questions and answers to help you Prepare for the Interview:

 Example of Non-Correlated Subquery is:

-Here, inner query is not executed for each of the rows of the outer query.
+Here, the inner query is not executed for each of the rows of the outer query.

 Q #14) Explain Entity, Entity Type, and Entity Set in DBMS?

-Ans: Entity is an object, place or thing which has its independent existence in the real world and about which data can be stored in a database.
-Eg: any person, book, etc.
+Entity is an object, place or thing which has its independent existence in the real world and about which data can be stored in a database.
+For Example, any person, book, etc.

-Entity Type is a collection of the entities which have the same attributes.
-Eg: STUDENT table contains rows in which each row is an entity holding attributes like name, age , and id of the students, hence STUDENT is an Entity Type which holds the entities having same attributes.
+Entity Type is a collection of entities that have the same attributes.
+For Example, the STUDENT table contains rows in which each row is an entity holding the attributes like name, age, and id of the students, hence STUDENT is an Entity Type which holds the entities having the same attributes.

-Entity Set is a collection of the entities of the same type.
-Eg: A collection of the employees of a firm.
+Entity Set is a collection of entities of the same type.
+For Example, A collection of the employees of a firm.